Zhuofeng-Li/Zhuofeng-Li.github.io/content/publication/TEGDB/index.md

 Github, accessible at https://github.com/Zhuofeng-Li/TEG-Benchmark."

 # Summary.
 An optional shortened abstract.
-summary: "In this paper, we introduce Textual-Edge Graphs Datasets and Benchmark (TEG-DB), a comprehensive and diverse collection of benchmark textual-edge datasets"
+summary: "In this paper, we introduce Textual-Edge Graphs Datasets and Benchmark (TEG-DB), a comprehensive benchmark for textual-edge graphs including 9 comprehensive TEG datasets, a standardized pipeline and extensive experimental results and analysis."

 tags:
 - LLM and Textual Graphs